markgrovs/Bear-Markdown-Export/README.md

 ## Markdown export and sync of Bear notes
-_v.12: 2018-01-15_
+_v.15: 2018-02-02 at 20:25 EST_

 Python script for export and roundtrip sync of Bear's notes to OneDrive, Dropbox, etc. Edit or share online in any browser: [OneDrive](http://OneDrive.com) has a nice online plain text editor and Dropbox has a nice markdown preview, and allows for comments on your shared notes.

 You can also use a markdown editor on Windows or Android with Dropbox or OneDrive.
 Remote edits and new notes get synced back into Bear with this script.

 This is a concept/beta version, and please feel free to improve or modify as needed.
+But please be careful! both `rsync` and `shutil.rmtree` are powerful commands that can wipe clean a whole folder tree or even your complete HD if used incorrectly!

 *See also: [Bear Power Pack](https://github.com/rovest/Bear-Power-Pack/blob/master/README.md)*